p1000000/we-eat/README.md

 ## Setup The Project
 The project will consist of the following components:

 1. Existing react client.
+(Found under `/client`)
-1. Existing delivery management rails engine, which can be communicated with via rabbitmq
+1. Existing delivery management rails engine, which can be communicated with via rabbitmq (Found under `/lib/delivery_manager`)
 1. Main project - the main logic component that you would work on
 	1. Restful API that exposes the main entities (Restaurants, Reviews etc.).
 	1. RabbitMq subscriber that receives the events on the orders